 What does that mean for you?
-When it comes to taking vitamin B5 for acne, the more the merrier.
+When it comes to taking vitamin B5 for skin health, the more the merrier, and it may be able to help reduce the signs of acne scars.
 However, since you really don’t want to waste the vitamin, it doesn’t hurt to be a little bit conservative at first.

 If you find that a lower dose doesn’t work as well, you can always titrate it up to a stronger dose, until you find that sweet spot that puts you into total acne remission.
 For most people, anywhere between 150-225mg of pantothenic acid can do the trick to help clear your skin.

 If you need more?
 Totally fine.
 It won’t hurt you, and taking this vitamin will only help – not only with your acne breakouts, but also your overall health, too.

 Having acne is the pits.
 There’s really no other way to say it, honestly.
 It’s literally physically painful, and the emotional damage it can inflict upon you can’t be overstated, either.
 (22)

 Wanting to get rid of it once and for all is a completely valid response.
 And wanting clear skin doesn’t mean you’re shallow, vapid, or a bad person.
 It just means that you’ve struggled with your skin condition long enough, and you’re ready to have a clear, healthy, radiant, and glowing complexion.